MassTransit/MassTransit/docs/usage/sagas/automatonymous.md

 A request can be sent from a state machine using the _Request_ method.
 Defining a request includes specifying an instance property to store the _RequestId_ so that response event(s) can be correlated to the instance, as well as specifying a default request timeout.

 ::: tip NOTE
-The bus must be configured to include a message scheduler to use the request activities.
+When a _Timeout_ is configured other than `Timespan.Zero`, the bus must be configured to include a message scheduler to use request activities.
 See the [scheduling](/advanced/scheduling/) section to learn how to setup a message scheduler.

+By default the Timeout is configured for 30 seconds.
 :::

 To declare a request, add a `Request` property and configure it using the `Request` method.

+#### Configuration

+##### Request id

+The request can be configured to update the state machine instance with a request id.
+This value will be used to correlate the request by.
+When no request id is configured the `CorrelationId` will be used to correlate the request events.

+The request id is cleared when the request is completed.

+##### Timeout

+When a request is made a second event _TimeoutExpired_ gets scheduled, unless the Timeout is set to `Timespan.Zero`.

 ```cs
 public interface ProcessOrder